Overview

 Using RFSI funding, AGM has partnered with Farm and Food Growth Fund, Inc (FFGF) to administer the grant program to fund projects that expand statewide capacity and infrastructure for the aggregation, processing, manufacturing, storage, transporting, wholesaling, or distribution of targeted local and regional agricultural food products (excluding meat and poultry products).
 Successful projects will focus on increasing the supply of New York-sourced food products available in New York and regional markets.
 Competitive project applications will benefit multiple producers and multiple markets.

-AGM has also partnered with Northeast Farmers of Color Land Trust (NEFOC) to provide technical assistance to producers and conduct supply chain coordination activities.
-Additionally, the Dyson Business School at Cornell University’s College of Agriculture and Life Sciences [BH(3] will conduct an updated assessment of New York State processing infrastructure to identify barriers and opportunities for growth, as well as an analysis of the State’s institutional purchasing to provide market information to New York State producers.
+AGM has also partnered with Tierra Viva Collective to provide technical assistance to producers and conduct supply chain coordination activities.
+Additionally, the Dyson Business School at Cornell University’s College of Agriculture and Life Sciences will conduct an updated assessment of New York State processing infrastructure to identify barriers and opportunities for growth, as well as an analysis of the State’s institutional purchasing to provide market information to New York State producers.

 Two grant opportunities will be available for New York agricultural businesses:

-Infrastructure Grants: This competitive opportunity is focused on funding infrastructure for the aggregation, processing, manufacturing, storing, transporting, wholesaling, or distribution of locally produced agricultural food products (excluding meat and poultry products).
-Applications may be submitted for projects ranging from $100,000 - $3,000,000.
-Applications must include match funds of 50% or 25% for historically underserved groups.
+Infrastructure Grants: NOW CLOSED.
+This competitive opportunity is focused on funding infrastructure for the aggregation, processing, manufacturing, storing, transporting, wholesaling, or distribution of locally produced agricultural food products (excluding meat and poultry products).

-Equipment-Only Grants: This competitive opportunity is focused on funding equipment for the aggregation, processing, manufacturing, storing, transporting, wholesaling, or distribution of agricultural food products (excluding meat and poultry products).
-Eligible applicants may request awards in the amount of $10,000 - $100,000.
+Equipment-Only Grants: NOW CLOSED.
+This competitive opportunity is focused on funding equipment for the aggregation, processing, manufacturing, storing, transporting, wholesaling, or distribution of agricultural food products (excluding meat and poultry products).
+Eligible applicants may request awards in the amount of $30,000 - $100,000.
 No match is required for Equipment-Only Grants.
+See more information below.

 Definition of Middle-of-the-Supply Chain